MikkoVihtakari/BioticExplorer/README.md

 ## News

 2019-07-08 Uploaded the first alpha version.
 The app works, but does not contain all features yet.
+This version is meant for internal testing.